Demi-urge/menace_sandbox/README.md

 ### Codex database helpers

 The `codex_db_helpers` module gathers training samples from Menace's enhancement, workflow summary, discrepancy and workflow databases.
-Each helper
+It powers fleetwide Codex training by aggregating examples from all Menace instances.
-supports:
+Each helper supports:

 - `sort_by` – one of `"confidence"`, `"outcome_score"` or `"timestamp"`.
 - `limit` – maximum number of records to return.